Calga Aboriginal Cultural Landscape: Proposed quarry extension and Land and Environment Court appeal

 The hearing was largely confined to matters relating to the project's impact on Aboriginal cultural heritage.
 The applicants to the proceedings asserted that the rare Women's Site formed part of a broader cultural landscape of a natural amphitheatre with rare tangible and intangible values at local, regional and State levels.
 In contrast, Rocla asserted that the project area contained "hotspots" such as the women's site, with "free land" in between them.
 Rocla sought to mitigate the impact of the proposed quarry on the Women's Site by proposing a 60 m "buffer" around it.
 The applicants contended that the effect of such a buffer would be to isolate or "island" the women' site and destroy the cultural landscape which is intrinsic to its significance.

 The court found that, "there is convincing evidence of the existence of a cultural landscape surrounding the "Women's Site", connecting to other nearby sites and encompassing tangible and intangible elements as described in the relevant OEH policy documents, significant elements of which may extend outside the proposed buffer area".

 It also found that there is further potential for the discovery of new significant sites and/or information which might enhance the significance of known sites within the cultural landscape.
 It stated that further assessment of Aboriginal heritage values would need to encompass all aspects of values in the Burra Charter including not just archaeological and aesthetic values but also, historic and intangible social values:

+'The extent of sites in the area, including those which relate to the evidence of past life, points to the fact that Aboriginal people traditionally, actively and intensively utilised an area which includes the Rocla land and probably stretching beyond.
+The area contains elements such as traditional food and water sources, walking routes, camping places, and abundant rock art, much of it relating to the travels of cultural heroes'.